Year of the Tiger: $110 million to build the future of data for developers worldwide

 A database purpose-built for time-series data, engineered on top of PostgreSQL (packaged as a PostgreSQL extension), with full SQL support.
 100% free, open source (“open core”, to be precise), and petabyte-scale.
 A database where you can store time-series data alongside ordinary data and get the best of both worlds.

 We are big fans of PostgreSQL.
-Even with its long history, today PostgreSQL is still one of the fastest growing databases in terms of usage and community size.
-Its popularity is due in large part to the hard work and dedication of the PostgreSQL core developer community towards building a reliable and versatile database.
+Even with its long history, today PostgreSQL is still one of the fastest-growing databases in terms of usage and community size.
+Its popularity is largely due to the hard work and dedication of the PostgreSQL core developer community toward building a reliable and versatile database.

 One of the many great features of PostgreSQL is that it is designed to be extensible.
 These “PostgreSQL extensions” add extra functionality without slowing down or adding complexity to core development.

-Some of the groundbreaking capabilities that we’ve added over the past 5 years include: hypertables (the illusion of a single table across all space and time, despite 2D chunking), columnar compression in a row-oriented database (90%+ compression using best-in-class compression algorithms), continuous aggregates and real-time aggregation (real-time, incremental materialized views), distributed hypertables that grow to petabyte-scale (horizontally scaling out writes and reads across multiple nodes), hyperfunctions (new SQL functions to simplify working with data in PostgreSQL), function pipelines (functional programming in PostgreSQL using custom operators), and more.
+Some of the groundbreaking capabilities that we’ve added over the past five years include hypertables (the illusion of a single table across all space and time, despite 2D chunking), columnar compression in a row-oriented database (90%+ compression using best-in-class compression algorithms), continuous aggregates and real-time aggregation (real-time, incremental materialized views), hyperfunctions (new SQL functions to simplify working with data in PostgreSQL), function pipelines (functional programming in PostgreSQL using custom operators), and more.

 And we’ve done this while maintaining all of the goodness of PostgreSQL and the PostgreSQL ecosystem: